CISecurity/SecureSuiteResourceGuide/docs/source/Dashboard Deployment Guide for Windows.md

 Please repeat every step of this section for each client who wants to access the application.

+#### Importing the certificate into the java trust store ####
+This step is required if you want to use the "POST Reports to URL" with https in order to upload an Asset Report Format (ARF) results from CIS-CAT Pro Assessor to CIS-CAT Pro Dashboard.
+For more details about the integration between the Assessor and the Dashboard, please read the "Importing CIS-CAT Assessor Results" section from CIS-CAT Pro Dashboard User's Guide.

+Find the location of the java executable being used to launch Tomcat and host CIS-CAT Pro Dashboard.
+For the purposes of this guide, assume the location of java can be found at `C:\Program Files\Java\jdk1.8.0_144`.
+When using Java 8, the required `cacerts` file will be located at `C:\Program Files\Java\jdk1.8.0_144\jre\lib\security\cacerts`.
+The location of the `cacerts` file should be noted before importing the certificate using `keytool`.

+Finally, using the java `keytool` application, import the certificate:

+    # Navigate to the $JAVA_HOME folder's bin directory.
+    cd C:\Program Files\Java\jdk1.8.0_144\jre\bin

+    # Execute keytool
+    keytool -import -alias ccpd -keystore ../lib/security/cacerts -file c:\rootCertificate.crt The user should be prompted to enter the keystore credentials.
+By default, this credential is `changeit`.

+    # The user will be asked for confirmation
+    Trust this certificate? [no]:

+Answering `yes` to this confirmation prompt will import the certificate into the trust store.

+**NOTE**:  If the application server is currently running, it must be restarted in order to incorporate the trust store.

 ##Upgrading from a previous version##

 To upgrade from an earlier version of CCPD: